Privacy Policy

 Retention Period

-To comply with our policies, procedures, and legal obligations, including complying with law enforcement or governmental authority requests, investigating fraudulent activity, resolving disputes, and enforcing our legal agreements and policies.
+Analyze and track usage of our services and products including our Site and social media accounts; Improve our Site, services, and products; Provide you with a customized user experience; For other marketing, research, legal, and other business purposes; and To comply with our policies, procedures, and legal obligations, including complying with law enforcement or governmental authority requests, investigating fraudulent activity, resolving disputes, and enforcing our legal agreements and policies.

-An acquirer or successor-in-interest in the event of a reorganization, merger, sale, change of control, consolidation, joint venture, assignment, transfer or other disposition of all or any part of our company or its affiliates including any negotiation thereof.
+Consultants, service providers, and contractors that we use to support our business and operations; Third-parties (including, without limitation, governmental agencies) if required to do so by law, regulation or court order; to respond to governmental and/or law enforcement requests; and An acquirer or successor-in-interest in the event of a reorganization, merger, sale, change of control, consolidation, joint venture, assignment, transfer or other disposition of all or any part of our company or its affiliates including any negotiation thereof.

 No